tejasvi/xapian-gsoc-proposal/proposal.rst

 **What other relevant prior experience do you have (courses taken at college, hobbies, holiday jobs, etc)?**

+  Relevant courses taken in college are general Mathematics (calculus, probability, matrix algebra, real analysis,...) and computer science (data structure and algorithms, database management,...).
+Besides, I'm fairly skilled in navigating Internet an upshot of often breaking setup more than often.

+  Few vaguly relevant ones; I have learned web development a bit being part of the team for our college fest website.
+Besides I have worked with microcontrollers as part of robotics club.
+I also study mathematics specific to ML lately.

 **What development platforms, tools and methods do you prefer to use?**